330k/mathematica-obfuscator/README.md

 # Summary
-This package provides obfuscation function for _Mathematica_.
+This package provides an obfuscation function for _Mathematica_.

 # Installation
  To install the package,